prince-kal/voynich-js/README.md

 # voynich-js
-Javascript SDK for The Voynich Ledger, hosted on Node Package Manager.
+Javascript SDK & NPM Library for The Voynich Ledger.